A (probably too lengthy) biography of RS Beam (for those bored enough to care).

 Omaha is NOT (as many people probably think) just a "dirt-water" town on the Great Plains.
 It has a long history from the early days of the railroads and is, in fact, a very nice, modern city of modest size compared to Atlanta, Chicago, New York and Los Angles, but well provided for in terms of modern amenities: a world-class zoo (look it up); a rather decent art museum (not huge, but a good collection and traveling exhibits); a nice historical museum (again a good collection of local stuff and a variety of traveling exhibits); quite a nice botanical garden (which we have enjoyed more than I might have expected); lots of local theatre, a local symphony with a full schedule, major tours of Broadway shows, a couple of local arenas with a wide variety of concerts, rodeos, trade shows, etc. There's also a variety of local minor league baseball, football, hockey, and other sports, in addition to both University of Nebraska (Lincoln is only an hour away) and UNO athletics, concerts, plays, and more.
 There's a LOT to do here.
 We, obviously, have to pick and choose a lot, and don't get to go to many things, including everything which might be of interest.
 Bonnie and I are both active in local organizations, as well; Bonnie's in several groups within the "New Neighbors League," and me, primarily, with the "Omaha Sherlockian Society."

 Partially because it’s something I’ve always enjoyed (writing), and partially because I always tried to keep my personal beliefs and opinions pretty much out of the classroom, I decided that having a personal blog would allow me to “vent” a bit on subjects near and dear to my heart.
-Topics on the blog are fairly wide-ranging, although I adopted a policy of avoiding topics which touch too heavily on politics a while back.
+Topics on the blog are fairly wide-ranging, although I adopted a policy of generally avoiding topics which touch too heavily on politics a while back.
 I confess that I find that too much of our contemporary political scene is hard on my blood pressure, so I try to limit my news intake to just enough to stay informed, but not get involved with too many "talking heads," which seem to dominate ALL of the "News(?)
 Channels."